danijar/computer-game/ROADMAP.md

 ----
 - Switch to fullscreen doen't work
 - Testing on intel tablet, the screen pass doesn't work after resize
-- Material live reload doesn't work
+- Material live reload is not reliable
-- Two framebuffer creations fail
+- Two framebuffer creations fail at startup

 Considerations
 --------------